Matching wildcards

 In computer science, an algorithm for matching wildcards (also known as globbing) is useful in comparing text strings that may contain wildcard syntax.
 Common uses of these algorithms include command-line interfaces, e.g. the Bourne shell or Microsoft Windows command-line or text editor or file manager, as well as the interfaces for some search engines and databases.
 Wildcard matching is a subset of the problem of matching regular expressions and string matching in general.

 The problem

 A wildcard matcher tests a wildcard pattern p against an input string s.
-It performs an anchored match, returns true only when p matches the entirety of s.
+It performs an anchored match; that is, it returns true only when p matches the entirety of s.

-The pattern can be based on any common syntax (see globbing), but on Windows programmers tend to only discuss a simplified syntax supported by the native C runtime:
+The pattern can be based on any common syntax (see globbing).
+However, on Windows, programmers tend to only discuss a simplified syntax supported by the native C runtime: